 In the four years since Lawrence’s fatal plunge, investigators for an inquest into her death have focused on a key issue: Was a course to blame for her psychosis and death?
 Or did the 34-year-old woman’s descent into madness begin earlier, triggered by an ungranted wish to have a child?

-My overriding concern with these groups is that the leaders have no training whatsoever in mental health matters — or such training may vary widely from leader to leader.
+My overriding concern with these types of self-development groups is that the leaders often have no training whatsoever in mental health matters — or such training may vary widely from leader to leader.
 Because self-development or self-mastery programs consider their courses as educational versus therapeutic, they are not held to the same regulations as mental health professionals, such as psychologists or psychiatrists.

-A second friend of mine who took the Forum said she was finally able to come to grips with her father, and accept him as a fundamentally weak person.
+A second friend of mine who took a self-development course said she was finally able to come to grips with her father, and accept him as a fundamentally weak person.
 “I mean,” she explained to me, “he is on medication for his depression and all that.”

 Once more I tried to defend those of us impaired by bad brain chemistry, bad genetics, or bad something else.
 But I don’t really don’t care if she puts me and her dad in the pathetic camp.
-However, I do care if she becomes a leader and starts promoting those opinions to folks in the room not strong enough to know the difference between their psychiatrist/therapist and the Forum, and God forbid, dump the shrink because the Forum has taught them a way to do it without weekly counseling and some help in the form of medication.
+However, I do care if she becomes a self-development leader and starts promoting those opinions to folks in the room not strong enough to know the difference between their psychiatrist/therapist and people in the self-help movement.
+And, God forbid, dump the shrink because a self-development program has taught them a way to do it without weekly counseling and some help in the form of medication.